 The most “traditional” prime lenses for wildlife photography are the 500mm f/4 and 600mm f/4 lenses.
 There are also wider 300mm and 400mm options from almost every manufacturer.
-Nikon recently released the Z 400 f/2.8 with a built in 1.4x teleconverter making this prized focal length even more versatile.
+Nikon recently released the Z 400 f/2.8 and Nikon 600mm f/4, both with built-in 1.4x teleconverters making these prized focal lengths even more versatile.

 Compared to zoom lenses (even high-end ones), primes tend to be at least a stop faster.
 They generally focus faster and have unsurpassed resolving power.
 The two disadvantages of these lenses – other than losing the flexibility of a zoom – are price and weight.